 Voices of Experience

 Storytelling is a fundamental part of the growing voice of care experience in Scotland.
-It is well understood that as human beings, we make sense of the world through stories and in order to capture the public imagination and secure their backing for the changes that are needed, it is critical to tell a compelling story.
-In terms of care experience, there has been a clear level of success regarding the use of personal stories to raise awareness of the current challenges.
-It is vital that people with care experience are central to the movement to build support for progressive policies and to positively shift public attitudes, which will improve the lives of care experienced people now and in the future
+As human beings, we make sense of the world through stories.
+And in order to capture the public imagination and secure backing for the changes that are needed, we need to tell a compelling story.
+There has been a clear level of success regarding the use of personal stories and experiences to raise awareness of current challenges, particularly through the Independent Care Review and subsequent publication of The Promise.
+It is vital that people with experience of care are central to the movement to build support for progressive policies and to positively shift public attitudes.
+We know that, when we get this right, it will improve the lives of people with care experience now and in future.

 Each and Every Child has brought together a group of paid consultants with different experience of care to explore the framing recommendations.
 The members of the group are:

 Oisín King, Roseanna Campbell, Jimmy Paul, Denisha Killoh, James Doherty and Chelbi Hillan.

 Each member brings their unique personal and professional experiences.
 The group are working together to co-design knowledge sharing sessions for people with lived experience of care and support staff to explore how framing techniques can be used to change public attitudes.
 The group have also been looking at how to build support in the wider sector for embedding the framing techniques – and how we can all best support our colleagues and the wider community drive forward this change.

 This work is supported by the Each and Every Child staff team and Tamsyn Hyatt from FrameWorks UK.
 We will share the development of this work, including blogs and materials, on this page.
 Make sure you sign up to our mailing list at the bottom of this page to keep informed of all developments.